Nemocas/AbstractAlgebra.jl/docs/src/matrix_algebras.md

 ## Types and parent objects

-Generic matrices in AbstractAlgebra.jl have type `Generic.MatAlgElem{T}` for matrices in a matrix algebra, where `T` is the type of elements of the matrix.
+Generic matrices in AbstractAlgebra.jl have type `Generic.MatRingElem{T}` for matrices in a matrix algebra, where `T` is the type of elements of the matrix.
 Internally, generic matrices are implemented using an object wrapping a Julia two dimensional array, though they are not themselves Julia arrays.
 See the file `src/generic/GenericTypes.jl` for details.

-Parents of generic matrices in a matrix algebra have type `Generic.MatAlgebra{T}`.
+Parents of generic matrices in a matrix algebra have type `Generic.MatRing{T}`.

 Note that matrix algebras are noncommutative rings.
 Thus their types belong to `NCRing` and `NCRingElem`.
 They cannot be used in constructions which require a commutative ring (`Ring` and `RingElem` respectively).

-The generic matrix algebra matrix types belong to the abstract type `MatAlgElem{T}` and the parent types belong to `MatAlgebra{T}` Note that both of these require disambiguation from the concrete types in `Generic` of the same name.
+The generic matrix algebra matrix types belong to the abstract type `MatRingElem{T}` and the parent types belong to `MatRing{T}` Note that both of these require disambiguation from the concrete types in `Generic` of the same name.

 The degree and base ring $R$ of a generic matrix are stored in its parent object,